 Nature writing / place-based reflection,

-Lessons from a Small Piece of Land is about moving from Johannesburg to a semi-rural patch that was never meant to be a reinvention, but became one.
-Life on a few unassuming hectares teaches you things no city ever will.
-Even before the animals arrive, before the trees take hold, before the earth recognises you as its keeper, the place has already begun its slow, deliberate work to shape you into something that fits its contours.
+Lessons from a Small Piece of Land is about moving from Johannesburg to a semi-rural patch of land that was never meant to be a reinvention, but became one.
+A few unassuming hectares taught us things no city ever could.

 Read Lessons from a Small Piece of Land